 How often should I switch soil for my money tree plant?

 Money trees only need to be repotted every two to three years.
 You can refresh their soil by applying a balanced, water-soluble fertilizer diluted to half-strength once a month in the spring and summer.

-Can I use cactus soil for money tree plants?
+Can I use cactus soil?

 Yes, money trees can be planted in cactus soil.
 Since it’s well-draining, it’s a great alternative to mixing your own money tree plant potting mix.
 Look for a formula that includes dried peat moss.